Im-Andrew/Node-Folder-Template-Generator/README.md

 1. Argument 1: template name
 2. Argument 2: output folder path (relative to the current working directory)
 3. Argument 3: a list of strings delimited by spaces.
-    i.
-The strings in Argument 3 will be effected by the pipes by how they seperate words using a hyphen. ii.
-The pattern after each hyphen will be treated as another word in the passed string.
+    - The strings in Argument 3 will be effected by the pipes by how they seperate words using a hyphen.
+    - The pattern after each hyphen will be treated as another word in the passed string.

 __Note: The following example uses one of the existing templates.__

 example command: `node tools/templator.js component-full src/components/ Big-image Small-image Countdown-timer`

-## The output
+### The output
-This will generate 3 folders inside of components named `BigImage`, `SmallImage`, and `CountdownTimer` where each folder contains similarly structured files but the contents have been inlined with the passed items.
+The above command will generate 3 folders inside of components named `BigImage`, `SmallImage`, and `CountdownTimer` where each folder contains similarly structured files but the contents have been inlined with the passed strings.

 # Template Documentation